CERTCC/Vultron/docs/howto/general_implementation.md

 ## Transport Protocol

-We have not specified how MPCVD protocol implementations connect to each other.
+We have not specified how Vultron Protocol implementations connect to each other.
 Presumably, technologies such as REST APIs or WebSockets would be leading candidates to resolve this gap.
 However, other system architectures could be adapted as well.
 For example, an XMPP message-routing system might be desired, or even blockchain-related technologies might be adaptable